Tips To Get Paid Faster

 - Issue and due date: Include the date you’ve issued the invoice and the date when you expect the invoice to be paid based on any terms you’ve agreed on.

 - Payment details: Clearly state your payment details and provide multiple options.
-For example, cheque payment requires an address, while bank transfers will need your BSB, account number and name.
+For example, receive payment via credit card with Honcho Pay, while bank transfers will need your BSB, account number and name.

 - Cost information: List out the description of the work you’ve done, items and services provided and the quantity of each for your client to recall what they’re paying for.
 Make sure the correct sum total at the end if you’ve listed multiple charges.